Skip to main content

 • Documentation practices: Comprehensive records of assessments and actions

-• Professional standards: Use of qualified arborists for all significant decisions
+• Professional standards: Use of qualified arborists for all important decisions

 • Emergency protocols: Clear procedures for responding to tree emergencies